JiMadness/yassir-air-quality-api/README.md

 Ensure you have the following environment variables set in your `.env` file:

+- `PORT`: The port on which the server will run.
+- `MONGO_URI`: The connection string to the MongoDB cluster.
 - `AIR_QUALITY_API_URL`: The base URL of the air quality API with placeholders for latitude, longitude, and API key.
 - `API_KEY`: The API key for the air quality data provider.
 - `API_KEY_TOKEN`: The placeholder token for the API key in the URL.